ROAD TEST: Haval H6 C 2,0T 2WD Luxury 6DCT

 We dislike: fuel consumption; small (covered) luggage compartment; absnence of conveniently located workshop

-- Cloth upholstery:
+- Leather upholstery: artificial

 - Seats quantity: 5